manpagez: man pages & more

 that are normally drawn from a text font may be required in

-mathematical equations.
-Both sets of exceptions are noted in
+mathematical expressions.
+Both sets of exceptions are noted

 "Mathematical symbols").